tlh/workgroups.el/README.md

 "wconfigs") save all the settings listed above, and more.
 For instance, if a region is highlighted in `transient-mark-mode`, that region will still be highlighted after restarting Emacs and restoring that wconfig.
+They also save frame position and size.
 And wconfigs can be constructed programatically, without the need to manipulate a live frame, vastly simplifying things like frame morphing, window moving, frame reversing and other operations.

 ## Getting Workgroups